sarajmunjal/snow-os/README.txt

 Auto growing stack and dynamic heap allocation
 Shell with PATH, PS1, cd, and &
-Script handling with shebang (#!)
-Reaper/Idle process to cleanup zombie processes
+Script handling with shebang (#!) bin/init user process to launch shell using /etc/rc Reaper/Idle process to cleanup zombie processes
 Reused PIDs
 Background processes: (for cooperative scheduling, background process are added to the scheduling queue and are executed when the parent process yield)